 From the Analyses page, select a completed analysis and then select the ‘Group Analysis’ tab to review the quantitation results organized in groups according to the sample metadata.
 From this page, select the ‘Setup Group Analysis’ button to access a guided wizard that will setup the differential expression analysis of specific samples or groups of samples.

-Proteograph assay controls and their analysis results are tracked separately on the ‘QC Charts’ tab in addition to the other results tabs.
+Proteograph assay controls and their analysis results are tracked separately on the ‘QC Charts’ tab.
 From this page key performance metrics are automatically recorded and can be quickly reviewed relative to control results from other plates or studies.
-Statistical limits are calculated and displayed to evaluate deviations from expected ranges.
+Statistical limits are calculated based on historical data and displayed to evaluate deviations from expected ranges.

 Analysis results can be exported by first selecting an analysis from the Analyses page, and then selecting the ‘Protein Group/Peptide Results’ button in the results tab.
 Results are exported as peptide and protein group .csv files.